Team

 In the United States, healthcare under capitalism has created often insurmountable barriers to accessing care.
 Our institutionalized systems of education and licensure function as gatekeepers to healing, while the practices of mutual aid and community care are marginalized.
 Peer Support offers an alternative to this colonial system: care is provided by community members who have accumulated wisdom through both institutional and informal learning, and services are made accessible through sliding scale rates ranging from $25-$100.
 For more information, check out our team member bios below; if you’re interested in booking, please submit an inquiry via the Contact page.

-My name is Mohsin Kazim (they/them) and I am a Peer Support Specialist based in Brooklyn, NY.
-My work is grounded in holistic care and support from a person-centered, decolonial lens.
-Living and operating within oppressive systems, especially when holding more progressive and radical values, can often feel contradictory and isolating.
-As a Peer Support Specialist, I facilitate an affirming, collaborative environment where we can navigate some of these contradictions, while also exploring issues surrounding identity, relationships, and self-esteem.
+My name is Mohsin Kazim (they/them) and I am a Peer Support Specialist based in Brooklyn.
+As a Peer Support Specialist, I facilitate an affirming, collaborative environment where we can explore issues surrounding identity, activism, relationships, and self-esteem.
+I use a combination of lived experience and formal education/training as the foundation for a justice-oriented model of community care.

 Mohsin Kazim